How To Create Garmin Topo Maps - Part 4 - Transportation Data

-- Repeat this for all the counties in your state.
+- Repeat this process until you have all the counties.

 Combining The Transportation Data

-There are three ways to combine the data, I reccomend using FWTools since it is the fastest method and you probably used it for the water data.
+There are three good ways to combine the data, I recommend using FWTools since it is the fastest method and you probably used for the contour data already.

-FWTools is the fastest and least time consuming way to combine the shapefiles but is slightly more advanced.
-It also requires you to have FWTools installed.
+FWTools is the fastest and least time consuming way to combine the shapefiles but is slightly more advanced since you have to edit a .bat file.

 - Install FWTools and remember its location (normally: C:\Program Files\FWTools2.1.0)

-- Download the batch files we will need: Merge Transportation Batch File
+- Download the batch file we will need: Merge Transportation Batch File

 - Extract the file to your transportation folder.